thezettascale/KAEM/README.md

 It uses:

 - **The Kolmogorov-Arnold theorem** - any continous function can be represented in a finite manner.
-- **Empirical Bayes** - the prior is updated using observations from the data.
+- **Empirical Bayes** - the prior is initialized and updated using observations from the data.
+It can also be recovered by visualizing its components.
 - **Thermodynamic Integration** - the practicality of the theorem is improved using another means of marginal likelihood estimation.

 ## Setup: